green-coding-solutions/documentation/content/en/docs/measuring/usage-scenario.md

       + Please use a string for a shell command here like `sh`, `bash`, `ash` etc. The shell must be available in your container

 Please note that every key below `services` will also serve as the name of the container later on.

-The Green Metrics Tool does not create auto-generated container names and does not support the `container_name` key.
+You can overwrite the container name, if you use the `container_name` attribute of your service definition.

 ### Flow